echicken/node-ansi/README.md

 ####Installation

 GIF output functionality uses [gifencoder](https://github.com/eugeneware/gifencoder) and [node-canvas](https://github.com/Automattic/node-canvas), which in turn rely on [Cairo](http://cairographics.org/).
 Ensure that Cairo and its dependencies are installed before proceeding.
+On Ubuntu I've also needed to install libjpeg-dev and libgif-dev in order to install these modules.

 I'll add this to NPM eventually.
 In the meantime, clone this repository to a subdirectory of your application's *node_modules* directory, cd to its path, and type: